ovace/art/essays/thoughts.md

 # Thoughts

+Having to fill those ugly .docx forms for enterprises makes me sick.
+Huge turnoff.
+Almost certain that they won't understand what you want you know, and what you want to do.
+Talking to someone is the only way for they to understand what you want to do.

 Short thoughts which I had and amused me for a few seconds.

 Love watching my colleagues freely mixing French and Arab every 2 sentences when talking to their personal friends.